j-ehrhardt/hai-cps-benchmark/README.md

 - **Hybrid mode:** All values from the process plant are recorded.
 - **Including states:** The states from the automatons running the individual models are included.

-Below is an image of ten standard setups of HAI-CPS.
+Below is an image of ten standard setups of HAI-CPPS.

 <img src="figs/cpps-setups.png" width="800"/>